 Sportsnet does not own the regional rights to the Montreal Canadiens, Winnipeg Jets or Ottawa Senators.
-As a result, the only Canadiens, Jets or Sens games that are available on Sportsnet NOW are ones that appear during a Wednesday, Saturday, or Sunday night national game.
+As a result, the only Canadiens, Jets or Sens games that are available on Sportsnet NOW are ones that appear during a Wednesday, Saturday, or Sunday night national games.

 In the structure of the NHL schedule and Sportsnet’s television deal with the NHL, there are certain “national” windows.
 National games can be watched by anyone, in any location in the country, without blackouts.
 On Sportsnet, every Scotiabank Wednesday Night Hockey, Hockey Night in Canada or Rogers Hometown Hockey game is a national game that a customer is entitled to watch with the Sportsnet NOW product.

 There are no regional restrictions for Stanley Cup Playoff games.
-Every upcoming Stanley Cup Playoff game will be on Sportsnet NOW and can be viewed by anyone, anywhere in Canada.
+Every Stanley Cup Playoff game will be on Sportsnet NOW and can be viewed by anyone, anywhere in Canada.

 If you believe regional restrictions are not being correctly applied in your case, please reach out to customer support via live chat by clicking the ‘Contact Us’ button and include your postal code, the game you’re attempting to watch and your public IP address, which you can find by going to www.whatismyip.com.

 NOTE: If you live in the region of one of the Canadian teams and wish to watch the regional games of another Canadian franchise (for example, you live in the Flames region but want to watch Canadiens games), then SN NOW PREMIUM is the subscription package that best suits your needs.